 I will say that because my dress had no embellishment and no lace it was instantly cheaper and compared to the other dress I originally saw from Justin Alexander was £1675.
 From what I noticed heavily laced dresses seem to begin around the £1000 upwards mark.

 The dress I saw in the first shop that I was so close to buying was £1,100 starting price without accessories so I did end up saving £300 on a similar dress and ended up with one that I preferred.

-I hope you enjoyed reading a bit more about my dress, and if you’re dress shopping yourself hopefully it might help you!
+I hope you enjoyed reading a bit more about Finding My Wedding Dress, and if you’re dress shopping yourself hopefully it might help you!
 I don’t have any more planned wedding posts other than maybe just a photo post from the day, if there is anything else you want to know let me know in the comments!

 Photos in this post are by my photographer, Charlotte Maddison/Magic Moments Photography.